varnish/libvmod-cookie/README.rst

 Parses a cookie header into an internal data store, where per-cookie get/set/delete functions are available.
 A filter_except() method removes all but a set comma-separated list of cookies.
+A filter() method removes a comma- separated list of cookies.

 A convenience function for formatting the Set-Cookie Expires date field is also included.
 It might be needed to use libvmod-header if there might